Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTouchEvent-c.rst

 Caveats
 -------

 * As mentioned above, enabling touch events means multiple widgets can be receiving touch events simultaneously.
-Combined with the default QWidget::event() handling for QTouchEvents, this gives you great flexibility in designing touch user interfaces.
+Combined with the default :sip:ref:`~PyQt6.QtWidgets.QWidget.event` handling for QTouchEvents, this gives you great flexibility in designing touch user interfaces.
 Be aware of the implications.
-For example, it is possible that the user is moving a QSlider with one finger and pressing a QPushButton with another.
+For example, it is possible that the user is moving a :sip:ref:`~PyQt6.QtWidgets.QSlider` with one finger and pressing a :sip:ref:`~PyQt6.QtWidgets.QPushButton` with another.
 The signals emitted by these widgets will be interleaved.

-* Recursion into the event loop using one of the exec() methods (e.g., QDialog::exec() or QMenu::exec()) in a :sip:ref:`~PyQt6.QtGui.QTouchEvent` event handler is not supported.
+* Recursion into the event loop using one of the exec() methods (e.g., :sip:ref:`~PyQt6.QtWidgets.QDialog.exec` or :sip:ref:`~PyQt6.QtWidgets.QMenu.exec`) in a :sip:ref:`~PyQt6.QtGui.QTouchEvent` event handler is not supported.
 Since there are multiple event recipients, recursion may cause problems, including but not limited to lost events and unexpected infinite recursion.

-* QTouchEvents are not affected by a mouse grab or an active pop-up widget.
+* QTouchEvents are not affected by a :sip:ref:`~PyQt6.QtWidgets.QWidget.grabMouse` or an :sip:ref:`~PyQt6.QtWidgets.QApplication.activePopupWidget`.
 The behavior of QTouchEvents is undefined when opening a pop-up or grabbing the mouse while there are more than one active touch points.

-.. seealso:: :sip:ref:`~PyQt6.QtGui.QEventPoint`, :sip:ref:`~PyQt6.QtGui.QEventPoint.States`, :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_AcceptTouchEvents`.
+.. seealso:: :sip:ref:`~PyQt6.QtGui.QEventPoint`, :sip:ref:`~PyQt6.QtGui.QEventPoint.States`, :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_AcceptTouchEvents`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.acceptTouchEvents`.